rakibhasansohag/50-day-challange--html-Scss-js-/readme.md

 # 50-Day Challenge - HTML, SCSS, JS

 Welcome to the 50-Day Challenge repository for HTML, SCSS, and JavaScript!
-This challenge is designed to improve your front-end web development skills over the course of 50 days.
-Each day, you will work on a small project using HTML, SCSS, and JavaScript.
+This challenge is designed to improve your front-end web development skills.

 ## Getting Started